Zivildienst in Austria

+There is no conscription for women, therefore women are not obliged to serve as Zivildiener, substituting for the still extant draft.
+Austrian women do, however, volunteer for the FSJ filling gaps created by a service demand that is outpacing the supply of Zivis.

 History

-In 1955, when conscription was introduced in Austria again, an alternative civilian service for conscientious objector was not provided.
+In 1955, when conscription was introduced in Austria again, an alternative civilian service for conscientious objectors was not provided.
 Similar to the so-called construction soldiers in East Germany, a regular military service without a weapon (German: ordentlicher Präsenzdienst ohne Waffe) could be performed on request.
 The duration of this special service took three months longer than the regular military service.
 Between 1956 and 1974 only 3,277 applications were made for regular military service without a weapon, of which 3,266 were approved.

 The compulsory alternative community service was introduced under the Kreisky II cabinet in 1975 due to pressure by pacifist groups.
 The military was pleased by the development, because it led to fewer disruptions of military service due to pacifists refusing the use of weapons.
 Once an Austrian has completed compulsory alternative service, he is exempt from military service for life, and can therefore never be called for military duty, but if necessary again to a special alternative civilian service.

 Though compulsory community service is firmly anchored in the constitution together with military service, it is supposed to be reserved for exceptional cases.
 Between 1975 and 1991 conscientious objectors had to explain their doubts in front of a commission, which would determine whether or not they would be sent to the Zivildienst.
 The compulsory community service lasted eight months, the same length as military service.
 The law was amended in 1991 so that objectors only need to declare their objection, rather than facing a commission.
 As a result, the number of objectors rose, so the length of the civilian service was increased in stages: first to 10 months in 1992; then 11 months; then 12 months in 1997 (including two weeks of holidays).